graydon/stxt/DESIGN.md

     Also called Agency.

   - *Agent*: the combination of a user-tag, a group, and symmetric key to decrypt the group, and current and next ECC keypairs for negotiation of the symmetric key(s).
 "Having agency" means you are participating in a group.
 The members of a group are synonymous with the set of user tags who have agency in it.

-  - *Peer*: a collection of agents and carried groups, usually located on a specific machine.
-A peer typically encrypts its agents under a secret passphrase for storage when it is inactive.
-When active, a peer is the root data structure for accessing agents.
-Every peer has a tag for debugging use but it is generally unimportant.
-Multiple peers may be joined together via a single designated backplane group.
+  - *Peer*: a collection of agents and carried groups, located on a specific machine.
+A peer stores its agents in a "root group", the key for which is itself encrypted with a machine-specific passphrase for storage when it is inactive.
+When active, a peer is the data structure that participates automatically in a root group, and owns access to the keys that access agents.
+Multiple peers may be joined together by sharing a common root group.

-  - *Backplane*: a special kind of group that a set of peers use to synchronize their "root" peer-state through.
-Any message written to the backplane of a set of peers is taken up unquestioningly by all peers connected to it.
-A backplane group should only be used to keep two or more peers (devices) owned by the same person, and subject to the same trust considerations, in sync.
-Backplanes should be used sparingly since there is no cross-validation of messages, trust is absolute (a message exists => it is trusted).
-A peer is only ever a member of at most one backplane group.
+  - *Root group*: a special kind of group that a set of peers use to synchronize their contact and group-membership lists, agent keys and shared/common identity through.
+Any message written to a root group is taken up unquestioningly by all peers sharing it.
+A root group should only be used to keep two or more peers (devices) owned by the same person / logical identity, and subject to the same trust considerations, in sync.
+Root groups should be used sparingly since there is no cross-validation of messages, trust is absolute (a message exists => it is trusted).
+A peer is only ever a member of at most one root group.

   - *Links*: persistent state can carry links to other groups by ID, not by tag; group A linking to group B means that members of A will all